 Outstanding Postdoctoral Fellow Award

 The Outstanding Postdoctoral Fellow Award recognizes postdoctoral fellows at the University of Michigan who have demonstrated a breadth of excellence in all areas of research, teaching, mentoring, service, and leadership.
-Each year, 10 postdoctoral fellows are named Outstanding Postdoctoral Fellows and awarded $500 (pre-tax), to be spent as the awardees see fit.
+This year, 3 postdoctoral fellows will be named Outstanding Postdoctoral Fellows and awarded $1,000 (post-tax), to be spent as the awardees see fit.

-- Applicants must have completed at least 9 months of service at U-M as a postdoctoral fellow by the award deadline to be eligible for the award (appointment start date prior to September 1, 2017).
+- Applicants must have completed at least six months of service at U-M as a postdoctoral fellow by the award deadline to be eligible for the award (appointment start date prior to December 4, 2018).

 - While applicants may be involved with patients (for research purposes), their primary pursuit must be additional training, not service such as a clinical fellowship.